Medically reviewed by Kristin Hall, FNP

 You know how height, skin-type and, surprisingly, adorable facial dimples are determined by genes?
 Well, your hair losing its pigmentation early also splashes within the gene pool.

-Now, to be clear, premature greying starts around 20 years in Caucasians and 30 in African Americans.
+Now, to be clear, premature graying starts around 20 years in Caucasians and 30 in African Americans.
 Where that happens, there’s a high chance your dad, mom or grandparents went through their five minutes in front of a mirror decades earlier, and are now passing on the white-haired baton.

 IRF4 usually regulates the production and storage of melanin, which you’ll remember, gives color to your hair, eyes and skin.

 Since fighting genes is near impossible, there’s hardly any way to prevent or reverse genetically sourced hair whitening.
 Your best bet is to employ hair dye or to simply rock out with your white locks.